-- 1. RSAG- We are not sure what the intent is of this principle. - 2.
-MLRA- Strongly Agree If LBA want to avoid repeating the mistakes of their last attempt to change the Airspace, they should put the local community at the Heart of their design procedures and promote the resulting design solutions robustly in the discussions with the National Airspace Framework stakeholders. - 3.
-Burley Parish Council- Strongly Agree -The availability of Airspace that LBA can use to design procedures which address "noise to communities" is crucial.
+- 1. RSAG We are not sure what the intent is of this principle. - 2.
+MLRA Strongly Agree If LBA want to avoid repeating the mistakes of their last attempt to change the Airspace, they should put the local community at the Heart of their design procedures and promote the resulting design solutions robustly in the discussions with the National Airspace Framework stakeholders. - 3.
+Burley Parish Council Strongly Agree -The availability of Airspace that LBA can use to design procedures which address "noise to communities" is crucial.
 LBA must stand with the local communities and resist any pressure from National or other ANSPs to restrict the flexibility required to meet the stated ACP goals. - 4.
-Former ACC member- Agree.
+Former ACC member Agree.
 The airspace should be designed to accommodate the needs of local stakeholders and LBA operations without (as previously) too many concessions to other airports and operators.

-This DP was largely supported, however, the similarities, surrounding the design, between this and DP7 have led us to amalgamate the two DPs to form one overarching Airspace Dimensions DP.
+This DP was largely supported, however, the similarities, surrounding the design, between this and the original DP7 have led us to amalgamate the two DPs to form one overarching Airspace Dimensions DP.
+Continuous Climb and Descent Operations form part of the drive for efficiency and the DP reworded for simplicity.